 By Cameron Buford

 Lastly, be sure to subscribe to our weekly “Voice of the Fans Podcast,” which is available for you on most podcasting platforms; Apple and Google Podcasts, including Spotify, TuneIn, and iHeart Radio.
-We have passionate banter about everything NFL while addressing current NBA topics, in addition to discussing multiple issues in and around the world of sports.
+On our Podcast, we have passionate banter about everything NBA while addressing current NFL topics, in addition to discussing multiple issues in and around the world of sports.
 Thank you, as always, for spending time with me and Making Our Voice, Your Choice!